maanrachid/SOF/README.txt

 if you test with large data sets, make sure that you increase this value.

-- Make sure that you DON’T run the program with output=1 when you k
+- Make sure that you DON'T run the program with output=1 when you k
 >10000 since a two dimensional array is required to store results (k2).

 - if you have any problem, please contact us: